Why Mix Ativan With Alcohol?

 Alcohol and benzodiazepines act on some of the same areas of the brain, including the main inhibitory neurotransmitter known as gamma-aminobutyric acid (GABA).
 Ativan and alcohol cause the brain’s neurons to release neurotransmitters, causing sedation, reduced anxiety, and intoxication.

-Long-term abuse of alcohol and Ativan changes the structure and function of the brain, often causing an increased tolerance, and polysubstance dependence.
+Long-term use of alcohol and Ativan changes the structure and function of the brain, often causing an increased tolerance, and polysubstance dependence.
 Polysubstance dependence refers to the physical addiction to more than one drug.
 Yet alcohol and Ativan may affect each person differently based on their age, level of tolerance, genetics, mental state, and overall physical health.

 A person who’s dependent on benzodiazepines and alcohol may need to use both drugs to feel normal, and rarely uses one without the other.
 A person suffering from a polysubstance dependence to sedatives may experience intensified withdrawal symptoms when they attempt to stop using them.